kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 * Next there is base plugin data which is either bundled by the plugin with the download or it's generated from game files.
 At the moment base data is provided for ACC (which matches v1.x data) and it can be generated for AC ([more information about it](#assetto-corsa)).
-Main reason for this middle layer is so that the the plugin could update and improve the data without deleting user overrides.
+The main use for base data is to match in game info (names, classes, colors etc) by default and allow us to update and improve the data without deleting user overrides.

 * Finally a user can override any of the car settings.
 These are persistent between plugin updates.